 Barbecued meat is common across Cambodia, with basic grills fired up ahead of dusk across the country.
 The stall on Phnom Penh’s Street 123 specialises in mouth-watering yakitori spit-roasted chicken skewers.
 Here, diners can chow down on a choice of thigh, heart or wing, with vegetarian versions available, including mushroom, aubergine and cheese options.
 The chicken skewers are only served during dinnertime, with other meals available throughout the day, including chicken, rice, salad and chips.
 Prices start from 2,000 riel (50 cents).

-Pho may well be a Vietnamese dish, but Cambodian street food spans the flavours of Southeast Asia.
-Pho can be spotted by its yellow awning next to a small street cart on Street 360, near Monivong Boulevard; the clutter of tables and fans is a giveaway.
-Here, they poach tender strips of beef in broth, topping it with homemade chilli and garlic relish, a spicy paste and a squeeze of lime.
-Dishes start at $1.85.
+Pho may be Vietnam’s national dish, but Cambodia’s street food scene gives it a serious run for its money.
+This street-side spot happens to dish up a mighty fine version of the broth.
+Aptly named Pho, the stall can be spotted by its yellow awning that sits next to a small street cart on Street 360, near Monivong Boulevard.
+The flavoursome soup contains poached tender strips of beef topped with a homemade chili and garlic relish, spicy paste and freshly squeezed lime to taste.
+Dishes start from $1.85.

 Street 13 behind Wat Ounalom is a popular spot with hungry locals.
 The stretch of street is dotted with carts, vendors and mobile stands selling an array of sizzling dishes throughout the day and early evening.
 The waft of barbecued meat floating through the air is enough to get the saliva flowing, so join the tables of locals and tuck into some freshly barbecued meat or fish, noodles, chet chien (banana nuggets) or spiced clams from one of the stalls.